wp-plugins/facebook-page-feed-graph-api/readme.txt

 * Includes a shortcode generator on the admin dashboard for easy generating of the shortcode

-* Uses your site language by default, but you can display your Facebook page in all 136 languages that Facebook supports, including English, Spanish, Arabic, German, French and many more
+* Uses your site language by default, but you can display your Facebook page in all 136 languages that Facebook supports, including English, Spanish, Arabic, German, French, Russian and many more

 If you like the plugin, please take the time to leave a review.